 The lockdown initiated in March 2020 translated into a need to work differently.
 The impact on how we work has been immense.
 Many had to begin working remotely almost overnight.
 How managers operated had to change and using computers became essential.
-Employees had to learn to improvise, leading to a succession of changes in many organisational and behavioural benchmarks.
+Employees had to learn to improvise, leading to a succession of changes in many organizational and behavioral benchmarks.
 Teams had to work differently using a range of digital tools.
-Business was able to continue, thanks to the resilience and the adaptability of many organisations.
+The business was able to continue, thanks to the resilience and adaptability of many organizations.
 But the practice of remote working is still in its infancy.
 This is particularly true in one area: the sharing of knowledge and information.
 To what extent has there been a loss?
 Can this be limited by using certain tools?
 Or is it an issue of internal practices and corporate culture?
 Let’s break it down.

 Why is information lost?

 Does remote working create obstacles to the sharing of information and knowledge?

 Emmanuelle Joseph-Dailly, an expert in managerial transformation and work organizations at the Julhiet Sterwen Research Lab, explains that when people are far from one other, their relationships with each other change.
 Consequently, “distance deprives us of an immense amount of information about the other person: their mood, their well-being, their state of mind.
 All the information we would get from non-verbal communication,” she said.
 When our exchanges are virtual, signals that can enrich our projects, including some subconscious ones, are not there.